dimanikulin/dimanikulin/incubator/WhatILearnedAsDeliveryManager.md

 - Number
 - Abbreviation or Acronym
 - and Definition

-Add a public roadmap

-Add relevant labels for contributors
-Adding labels such as "good first issue" and "up for grabs" can attract more contributors to your repository.

 ## Releasing the code and the docs
 &nbsp;&nbsp;&nbsp; The release of product shall be on demand as soon as peace of product functionality is ready for release.